May 23rd - Thunderball Films acquires rights to produce Amazon #1 bestseller Escape from Paradise!!!

 John & May Chu Harding

-May Chu, pictured on the cover of the book now lives in Arizona with her husband and co-author, John Harding.
+May Chu, pictured on the cover of the book now lives in California with her husband and co-author, John Harding.

 Escape from Paradise